brianehenyo/complexity-challenge-2018/README.md

 # Complexity Challenge 2018
 by [Briane Paul Samson](https://brianesamson.com)

-This is my submission for [Complexity Explorer's](https://www.complexityexplorer.org/) Complexity Challenge 2018.
+This is my submission for [Complexity Explorer](https://www.complexityexplorer.org/)'s Complexity Challenge 2018.

 ## Agent Strategies
+For this challenge, I created 9 agent strategies, grouped into 3 categories.

 **No Heuristics**
 - Stable - Always on the stable pool.
 Risk averse